Thailand Phuket

 The best luxury hotels in Phuket

-As Thailand’s largest island, Phuket naturally offers a wide range of exceptional luxury hotels – from expansive resorts with multiple pools to smaller boutique resorts and exclusive villas that prioritise personalised service.
+As Thailand’s largest island, Phuket naturally offers a wide range of exceptional luxury hotels – from expansive resorts with multiple pools to smaller boutique hotels and exclusive villas that prioritise personalised service.

-Here is a carefully selected selection of the best luxury hotels in Phuket:
+Here are our picks for the best luxury hotels in Phuket:

 • Yao Noi: Six Senses – Just 45 minutes by speedboat from Phuket, yet a world away.

-• Pa Klok: COMO Point Yamu – Incredible pool villas just 25 minutes from the airport on Phuket’s east coast.
+• Pa Klok: COMO Point Yamu – Pool villas with bold design, 35 minutes from the airport on the east coast.

-• Nai Harn Beach: The Nai Harn – The best hotel in southern Phuket, located right on the beach.
+• Nai Harn Beach: The Nai Harn – A white, Mediterranean-style retreat right on the beach at Phuket’s quiet southern tip.

-• Merlin Beach: Phuket Marriott Resort & Spa – Beautiful 5-star hotel with its own beach, just under 10 minutes from the heart of Patong.
+• Merlin Beach: Phuket Marriott Resort & Spa – A polished 5-star with its own beach, a short drive from Patong.

 Six Senses Yao Noi view of the sea